Münster Osnabrück Airport: Early years

-On 21 December 1966 the cities of Münster, Osnabrück, and Greven as well as the districts of Münster and Tecklenburg founded the Münster/Osnabrück Airport GmbH.
+On 21 December 1966, the cities of Münster, Osnabrück, and Greven as well as the districts of Münster and Tecklenburg founded the Münster/Osnabrück Airport GmbH.

-In mid 1967 the German authorities approached the British Army for assistance in building an airfield to serve the Münster-Osnabrück area.
-An airstrip existed at Greven, but the site was heavily wooded and included one badly drained and swampy area, and was within a few hundred metres of the Dortmund-Ems Canal which had been bombed during World War Two and where the presence of unexploded bombs was suspected.
-By March 1968 it was agreed that the British Army would clear and level an area 2120 metres long between 400 and 500 metres wide and produce a base of clean sand 1520 metres long and 50 metres wide, for a runway to be used by aircraft of Trident and BAC 1-11 size.
+In mid 1967, the German authorities approached the British Army for assistance in building an airfield to serve the Münster-Osnabrück area.
+An airstrip existed at Greven, but the site was heavily wooded and included one badly drained and swampy area, and the site was within a few hundred metres of the Dortmund-Ems Canal which had been bombed during World War II, and where the presence of unexploded bombs was suspected.
+By March 1968, it was agreed that the British Army would clear and level an area 2120 metres long between 400 and 500 metres wide and produce a base of clean sand 1520 metres long and 50 metres wide for a runway, to be used by aircraft of Trident and BAC 1-11 size.
 Work began in April 1968.
 16 Field Squadron Royal Engineers (RE) provided the project control and RE units from all over the British Army of the Rhine (BAOR) but particularly 43 Field Support Squadron RE provided manpower and plant.

-On 24 September 1968 the state of North Rhine-Westphalia received permission to begin construction.
+On 24 September 1968, the state of North Rhine-Westphalia received permission to begin construction.
 An apron and a 2000 m long runway were built.
 The ground levelling was performed by BAOR.

-Despite many problems the project was completed on 30 June 1969, within a few days of the planned date.
-As a gesture to recognise the British Army involvement the Germans gifted a Ka 7 glider to the regiment and gave them honorary membership of the Greven Gliding club.
-After five years of construction the Münster/Osnabrück airport was officially opened on 27 March 1972.
+Despite many problems, the project was completed on 30 June 1969, within a few days of the planned date.
+As a gesture to recognise the British Army involvement, the Germans gifted a Ka 7 glider to the regiment and gave them honorary membership in the Greven Gliding club.
+After five years of construction, the Münster/Osnabrück airport was officially opened on 27 March 1972.

 The first charter flight from Münster/Osnabrück airport to Palma de Mallorca took place in 1973.